celopacob/flask_tutors_api/Readme.md

 ● The challenge should be self-contained and easy to build, run and test;<br> ● Use whichever MVC frameworks you prefer or feel more comfortable with;

-● The backend is expected to offer a RESTful API;
-● UI and UX are not relevant, neither authentication nor authorization;
+● The backend is expected to offer a RESTful API;<br> ● UI and UX are not relevant, neither authentication nor authorization;

 ● Persist data in a simple manner, e.g. file-based database;<br>